Hot and Sour Soup

 - Cilantro (optional)

-1 Pour boiling water over the mushrooms until the mushrooms are covered and allow them to soak for 20 minutes, turning the mushrooms over occasionally.
+1 Prepare the dried mushrooms: Pour boiling water over the mushrooms until the mushrooms are covered and allow them to soak for 20 minutes, turning the mushrooms over occasionally.
 It may not seem like a lot but they will grow quite a bit.

 After soaking remove any woody ends with a knife.
 Cut mushrooms into strips.
 Reserve 1/4 cup of the liquid and mix with the cornstarch.
 (If using fresh enoki mushrooms set aside as they do not need to soak).